real-logic/aeron/aeron-archive/README.md

  stop, and progress of recordings.
 These are the recording events messages specified in the codec.

- - **Requests channel:** this allows clients to initiate replay or queries interactions with the archive.
+ - **Control Request channel:** this allows clients to initiate replay or queries interactions with the archive.
 Requests have a correlationId sent on the initiating request.
 The `correlationId` is expected to be managed by the clients and is offered as a means for clients to track multiple